 Spring Flavors from the Puget Sound

 Varnished clams are a seasonal treat in the Pacific Northwest.
-Commonly found in the Puget Sound and areas of British Columbia, they have been gaining in popularity in recent years and can be found alongside native Littleneck clams and Savoury clams at your local fishmonger.
-If you can’t find them in your region, you can substitute Manila clams for this recipe.
+Commonly found in the Puget Sound and areas of British Columbia, they have been gaining in popularity in recent years and are right at home alongside native Littleneck clams and Savoury clams at your local fishmonger.
+If they aren’t available in your region, you can substitute Manila clams for this recipe.

 The recipe is a classic take on clams in a white wine sauce, though as our founder Wendy Lange notes, the addition of fennel and a dash of Pernod works particularly well with our Pinot Gris Reserve, and will bring out the more savory tones the wine.
 Serve it with a hunk of crusty bread and you’ve got a dish your guests will rave about.